Olive Branch Community Association – Winnipeg, MB

 The Olive Branch Community Association members were expected to volunteer at the store and provide funding for its operation out of their own pockets.
 A loan was secured from MCC (Mennonite Central Committee) for a location and many of the products were bought from producers under the MCC umbrella.
 The store was originally located in the former Hamilton house at 185 Henderson Highway in Winnipeg.
 In the first year, the gift shop had $100,000 dollars in sales, according to an article in the Winnipeg Free Press, November 13, 1984.

 In 1988, Olive Branch teamed up with another non-profit organization, Habitat for Humanity.
 Olive Branch committed itself to raising funds for one house out of the 18–20 projected by Habitat.
 Habitat for Humanity’s goal is to build simple, quality housing in partnership with the working poor.
-In the early to mid-1990s, MCC assumed responsibility for the venture.

 Scope and Content